Konstantiss/warehouse-optimisation/README.md

+# Set-up instructions

+- Clone this repository.
+- Run `pip install -r requirements.txt`.
+- Run `main.py` in order to run the simulation with the initial placement and with the optimized placement strategy.

 # Problem Definition

 **Objective**: Develop a Python script that optimizes the positioning of goods in a warehouse based on category-specific placement rules and historical activity logs, aiming to minimize operational time.